Development team

 • Thanks to regular reports at every project stage, there is increased visibility into project progress and results.

-• Large operations are broken down, which greatly reduces the risk associated with creating large-scale software projects and helps drive efficiency.
+• Large operations teams are broken down, which greatly reduces the risk associated with creating large-scale software projects and helps drive efficiency.

 Downsides: